mery2005M/todo-devops-project/README.md

 ## Setup

-Manually clone the repo and then run `npm install`.
+Manually clone the repo and then run `npm install`.#CI/CD